Inspection of goods in transit

 The proper officer has the power (authorized by the Centre or State) to intercept goods in transit.

-The person in charge of a vehicle carrying goods exceeding a specified value is required to carry certain prescribed documents (i.e. invoice and a declaration).
+The person in charge of a vehicle carrying goods exceeding Rs.
+50,000 is required to carry the prescribed documents (i.e. invoice and an e-way bill).

 On interception, the documents and goods can be inspected by the proper officer.